 b) Mode Property (for directionality control)

 The allowed values for the Mode Property are "SendOnly", "RecvOnly", "SendRecv", "Inactive" and "LoopBack".
 "SendOnly", "RecvOnly" and "LoopBack" are with respect to the exterior of the context, so that, for example, a stream set to mode = "SendOnly" does not pass received media into the context.
 When a stream is set to "LoopBack" on a termination, media received (Local Descriptor) on the termination will be looped back to the sending side (Remote Descriptor) of the termination and no media is passed between that termination and other terminations in the context.
 The looped back media shall be sent according to the Remote Descriptor.
 The default value for the Mode Property is "Inactive".
 Signals and events are not affected by the Mode Property.
+Statistics may or may not be affected by the Mode property depending on the semantic of the statistic.
+For example: if the Mode was set to "SendOnly" and the Octet Received Statistic was set then the statistic would not be affected.
+If the Octet Sent Statistic was set then it would be affected by the mode.
 The LocalControl Mode Property takes precedence over any mode specified in the Local and Remote Descriptors.
 However duplication and use of mode information in the SDP should be avoided.
 Due to the default of LocalControl Mode Property being “Inactive”, if mode information was added to the Local and Remote Descriptor SDP and the LocalControl Mode was not explicitly sent, the effective mode would still be inactive.

 [End Correction]